ansys/pyhps/doc/source/examples/ex_monitor_topics.rst

 - **Housekeeper**: Cleanup and maintenance tasks
 - **Evaluator**: Evaluator process metrics and state transitions

-:func:`MonitorClient.stream_service_logs` subscribes to messages from a specific service using the ``client_type`` tag.
+:func:`MonitorApi.stream_service_logs` subscribes to messages from a specific service using the ``client_type`` tag.
 Use :class:`ClientType` constants for well-known services, or pass a custom service identifier.